spryker/spryker-docs/docs/pbc/all/miscellaneous/202410.0/third-party-integrations/open-ai/integrate-openai.md

 ## 2) Set up the configuration

-Using the data from your OpenAI account, make sure the `OPEN_AI_API_TOKEN` env variable contains the OpenAI secret key and add the following configuration:
+1. Using the data from your OpenAI account, add the OpenAI secret key as a `OPEN_AI_API_TOKEN` env variable to the needed configuration file.
+For an example, see [Migrate to cloud: Define environment variables](/docs/dg/dev/upgrade-and-migrate/migrate-to-cloud/migrate-to-cloud-define-environment-variables.html)

+2. Add the following configuration:

 | CONFIGURATION               | SPECIFICATION                   | NAMESPACE                |
 |-----------------------------|---------------------------------|--------------------------|